bnixon67/tdapi/README.md

 2. Once the login is successful, the user must copy the response URL and provide to the client program.

-   Note that the default redirect URL `https://example.com/redirect` use the special-use example domain and the browser will display a generic message.
-You will need to copy the generated URL from the browser location bar into the command line program.
+   Note that the default redirect URL `https://example.com/redirect` uses the special-use example domain and the browser will display a generic message.
+You must copy the generated URL from the browser address bar into the command line program.
 The url should look something like `https://example.com/redirect?state={characters}&code={characters}`.
-The state and code are used to complete the OAuth access token exchange process.
+The state and code parameters are used to complete the OAuth access token exchange process in the client program.

 By default, a .token.json file is created to store the OAuth2 Access Bearer token.